ClanCats/Framework/CCF/app/docs/02_Getting_Startet.md

 ## Router

-The CCRouter is a nice guy, so don't go with the jerks.

 For our little blog we are going to use the url pattern `news/`.
 So open your **router.config.php** in this file you can define routes that get added on application _wake_ to the router.

 **File:** `CCF/app/config/router.config.php`